How to Create Google Alerts: A Complete Guide (With GA4 Monitoring Tips)

 Step 3: View Your Google Alerts

-Now that you’ve learned how to set up Google alerts for tracking new content across the web, let’s take a look at popular ways to use custom alerts for your online business.
+Now that you’ve learned how to set up Google Alerts for tracking new content across the web, let’s take a look at popular ways to use them for your online business.

 How to Use Google Alerts